ZanyLeonic/Balloons/README.md

 # Balloons
 Mod for Minecraft 1.7.10 that adds Balloons.
-Not much info is supply right now, because I have just started making it!
+The first release of the Balloons mod will come soon.